ACCESS-NRI/ACCESS-MOPPy/docs/mopdb_command.rst

 If the cmor variable table doesn't include a field you want to post-process, you can add a new definition to an existing custom table or build a new CMIP style table from scratch.

 Then you can load the new table as shown below.
-If you have modified an existing table new records will be added and existing ones will be updated.
+If you have modified an existing table new records will be added, and existing ones will be updated.
 This helps keeping the content of cmovar database table consistent with the cmor tables.

 .. code-block:: console